 - Examining characteristics of facility-based antiretroviral therapy (ART) programs, including trends in drug regimens provided and patient retention

 The ABCE project in Kenya represents the work of many field team members and researchers at IHME and Action Africa Help-International (AAH-I), as well as contributions from the Kenyan Ministry of Medical Services and Ministry of Public Health and Sanitation.
 Caroline Kisia of AAH-I served as the in-country principal investigator.
+Funding for the project was provided by the Bill & Melinda Gates Foundation – Disease Control Priorities Network (Investment # OPP51229).

 Institute for Health Metrics and Evaluation (IHME).
 Health Service Provision in Kenya: Assessing Facility Capacity, Costs of Care, and Patient Perspectives.
 Seattle, WA: IHME, 2014.